dnarimot/github-contribution-log/README.md

 ### Environment Setup

-[Notes on setting up your local development environment - challenges you faced, how you solved them]
+No issues when setting up the environment.
+There was a dev container provided.
+1. Install VS Code and the Dev Containers extension (Docker too)
+2. Clone fork, Reopen in dev container
+3. Create working branch

 ### Steps to Reproduce

-1. [Step 1]
+1.
-2. [Step 2]
+2.
-3. [Observed result]
+3.
 ### Reproduction Evidence

 - **Commit showing reproduction:** [Link to commit in your fork]